+It is confusing.
+PUT the commas for thousands

-Total of 4786.288 hectares of fallow land were identified in the state during the period from April 2019 to July 2019, of which 3148.31 hectares of land were converted in to farming.
-The largest amount of land identified from the district Kasargod, which was followed by Thrissur and Ernakulam districts.
+A total of 4786.288 hectares of fallow land were identified in the state during the period from April 2019 to July 2019, of which 3148.31 hectares of land were converted to farming.
+The largest amount of land identified was in the Kasargod district, followed by Thrissur and Ernakulam districts.
 The utilization ratio shows that all the identified fallow lands were converted in to farming in Palakkad district.
 Nearly cent percent of identified land were converted in Kottayam district also, which was followed by Malappuram and Trissur districts.
-They were utilized almost 90 percent of the identified fallow lands.
+Almost 90 percent of the identified fallow lands were utilized.
 None of the identified lands were utilized in Idukki district.
 Utilization was comparatively lower in Kollam, Wayanad and Kannur districts.
-The state as a whole, two-third of the identified fallow lands were utilized.
+CAN YOU EXPLAIN WHY SUCH DIVERSITY?
+In the state as a whole, two-third of the identified fallow lands were utilized.

 Economic Impact of JLG Farming upon Women

-The urbanisation process has caused for a change in the nature labour class.
-The urbanisation process and attracted by opportunities in non-agriculture sector, men are moving away from farming.
-People began to consider land as an asset and began to use it for non-agricultural purpose including real estate.
+The urbanisation process and the demographic growth??? has caused several changes in the nature labour class.
+The urbanisation process and new opportunities in the non-agriculture sector, have attracted men away from farming.
+People began to consider land as an asset and began to use it for non-agricultural purposes, including real estate.
 The share of women in the sector is also low.
-The status of women as cultivators or farmers was very low.
-The status of cultivators and agricultural labourers presented in Table - 2
+The status of women as cultivators or farmers what is the difference between cultivator and farmers?? was very low.
+The status of cultivators and agricultural labourers is presented in Table 2